jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-16-strangers-3-Joe-Lazzara.md

 Joe's takeaway makes a wonderful quote.
 "Love unconditionally, and you will be returned with unconditional joy."
 Very humbling.

 Check out [Joe's Butcher Shop and Fish Market](https://joesbutchershop.com/) if you're in the Carmel, Indiana area.

+Credits to Joe Lazzara for talking to me.
+Credits to Evan Roer for the illustration and letterhead.